-This site is considered suitable for the development of up to 8 dwellings provided that:
+This site is considered suitable for the development of approximately 8 dwellings provided that:

-- Development reflects the existing pattern and grain of nearby development where houses are set in large plots, and development is of a low density (below 30 dwellings per hectare). - 2.
-Proposals are well integrated with the existing settlement pattern and continue the linear form of the village.

-3. The design and layout of the development minimises overlooking of existing nearby properties and protects local residential amenity.
+- 1. Development reflects the existing pattern and grain of nearby development where houses are set in large plots, and development is of a low density. - 2.
+Proposals are well integrated with the existing settlement pattern and continue the linear form of the village. - 3.
+The design and layout of the development minimises overlooking of existing nearby properties and protects local residential amenity.